MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **ComputeAndInterpretBMI.java** - Works out the BMI from the entered height and weight.

+**ComputeAngles.java** - User enters the x and y coordinates of the three corner points in a triangle and then it displays the three angles.

 **ComputeArea.java** - Computes the area using Pi.

 **ComputeAreaWithConsoleInput.java** - Computes the area inputted to the console and calculates the area using Pi.